-- 1. Place tiller on a flat, level surface.

-- 2. Clean around the oil drain plug to prevent dirt from falling into the crankcase.
-Remove oil drain plug.

-- 3. Allow the engine oil to drain.

-- 4. Replace oil drain bolt.

-- 5. Reinstall the wheel.

-- Refill the with engine oil through the dipstick with funnel and replenish the fuel tank with gasoline.
+- 1. Place tiller on a flat, level surface. - 2.
+Put the wheels in the WHEEL DRIVE position. - 3.
+Remove the left-side wheel and carefully prop up until ready to drain the engine oil. - 4.
+Tilt the left-side wheel shaft into a drain pan. - 5.
+Clean around the oil drain plug to prevent dirt from falling into the crankcase.
+Remove oil drain plug. - 6.
+Allow the engine oil to drain. - 7.
+Replace oil drain bolt. - 8.
+Reinstall the wheel. - 9.
+Refill the with engine oil through the dipstick with funnel and replenish the fuel tank with gasoline.